 Mr. Kapszukiewicz received a bachelor's degree in journalism and political science from Marquette University in 1994 and was named the valedictorian of the College of Communication, Journalism, and Performing Arts.
 He received a master's degree in public policy from the University of Michigan in 1996.

 After receiving his master's degree, Mr. Kapszukiewicz worked for two years as the Policy Analysis and Research Director of the New Ohio Institute, a public policy research organization that studied issues affecting Ohio's urban areas.
 In April 1998 he accepted the position of Manager of Planning and Development at the Lucas County Mental Health Board, where he worked until he began serving on Toledo City Council.
 While on City Council, Mr. Kapszukiewicz taught a course in American Government at Owens Community College and also worked at COMPASS, a social service agency that works with people with drug and alcohol addictions.
 Mr. Kapszukiewicz previously taught a course in urban policy as an adjunct professor at Lourdes University.

 An avid baseball fan, Mr. Kapszukiewicz had his research published in the Spring 2016 edition of the Society for American Baseball Research journal.

 Mr. Kapszukiewicz is a parishioner at Gesu Roman Catholic Church.
 A resident of Toledo since 1973, Mr. Kapszukiewicz was born in San Diego on October 30, 1972.
 He and his wife, Sarah, celebrated their 20th wedding anniversary in 2021.
 They live in the Old Orchard neighborhood of Toledo and have two children, Emma and Will.

 Mayor Wade Kapszukiewicz

-Mayor Wade Kapszukiewicz delivers the annual State of the City address live from the Great Hall at the Toledo Zoo.
+Mayor Wade Kapszukiewicz delivers the annual State of the City address live from the Peristyle at the Toledo Museum.